Bernard and Ida Johnson.

 Harold Frederickson was born in Sweden, in 1904 and immigrated to Canada in 1912.
 He was employed at the Big River mill until it burned down in 1919.
 Harold was also employed as a steam engineer.
 He moved to Dore Lake in 1925 and established a fish camp on the south end of Smith's Bay.
 In 1931, he married Bertha Edson.
 They had two sons: one died of polio and the other son is living in Cranbrook, British Columbia.
 Harold and Bertha fancied goat's milk, and therefore raised a few goats at Smith's Bay.

 In 1944, Harold sold his fishing rights to Harold Viden and moved to Meadow Lake for five years.
 He moved from Meadow Lake to Edson, Alberta.
 His wife, Bertha, died in 1977.
 Harold Frederickson resides in a Senior Citizens' home in Kamloops, B.C.

 Albert Dumat was born in 1900, and immigrated from Austria to Canada in 1927.
-He worked as a farm laborer in southern Saskatchewan for a few years, before heading north.
+He worked as a farm labourer in southern Saskatchewan for a few years, before heading north.
 Mr. Dumat moved to Big River and resided there for six years.
 He worked at the mill and did other odd jobs in Town.
 In 1934, Albert and his partner, Pete Busch, commercial fished for the first time, with Robert Kochendorfer, who had a camp at Spruce Point.
 Later, Albert bought Kochendorfer's camp.